justintihno/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ----- | -----------
 [0-rectangle.js](./0-rectangle.js) | JS script that defines an empty class Rectangle [1-rectangle.js](./1-rectangle.js) | JS script that defines a rectangle:
 * You must use the class notation for defining your class
-* The constructor must take 2 arguments w and h
-* Initialize the instance attribute width with the value of w
-* Initialize the instance attribute height with the value of h [2-rectangle.js](./2-rectangle.js) | JS script that defines a rectangle:
+* The constructor must take 2 arguments, attr width  w and attr height h [2-rectangle.js](./2-rectangle.js) | JS script that defines a rectangle:

 * You must use the class notation for defining your class